-It’s easy to see similar circumstances to those we leave behind, but even though our new set of circumstances can seem different, they can feel very much the same.
-I know that I’m not back at square one; it just feels like I am.
+Even though a new set of circumstances can seem different, they can also feel very much the same.
+I know I’m not back at square one, it just feels like I am.
 The new operation is making me feel despondent, because I’m now working through similar circumstances to the last one.

-I am not discounting the progress that I’ve made, but my mood and despondency would tell you otherwise.
-Unless new change coping strategies are in place the way I perceive our new situation will always remains the same.
+I am not discounting the progress I’ve made, but my mood and despondency is telling me otherwise.
+Unless I have new coping strategies in place, the way I perceive my new situation will remain the same.

-We have taken enormous strides to get to this place.
-Getting to this place is definitely progress, so why does it feel like I’m standing still?
+I have taken enormous strides to get to this place.
+Getting to this place is progress, so why does it feel like I’m standing still?
 I’m telling myself everything’s okay.
 This is progress even though I am not moving forward.

-- Because it isn’t taking as long for me to bounce back;
+- It isn’t taking as long for me to bounce back;

-- I am beginning to see both circumstances differently and although the feelings seem the same, the situation looks slightly different;
+- I am beginning to see my circumstances differently and although the feelings seem the same, the situation looks slightly different;

 - I am able to regain my perspective a little quicker;